TitanEmbeds/ansible-playbooks/README.md

 10. Enable the letsencrypt task by changing the directory to `ansible-playbooks/roles/ansible-letsencrypt` and run `git submodule init` and `git submodule update --recursive --remote`

 11. Now you may let ansible setup the server.
 Run `ansible-playbook -i hosts playbooks/titansetup.yml` in the directory `ansible-playbooks`.
+(Please see section Local-Notice above if this is relevant)

 12. Start the redis server `sudo systemctl start redis`